a-tabaza/genai_interview_questions/README.md

 Tokens are the smallest unit of text that the model can understand, they can be words, subwords, or characters.

 ### What are tokenizers in the context of LLMs?
-Tokenizers are responsiple for converting text into tokens, they can be as simple as splitting the text by spaces, or as complex as using subword tokenization.
+Tokenizers are responsible for converting text into tokens, they can be as simple as splitting the text by spaces, or as complex as using subword tokenization.
 The choice of tokenizer can have a significant impact on the model's performance, as it can affect the model's ability to understand the context of the text.

 Some common tokenizers include:
 - [Byte Pair Encoding (BPE)](https://aclanthology.org/P16-1162.pdf)